marcinpawlukiewicz/bash-zsh/_sources/prompt.md

 Isn’t it impressive?

 We can get plenty of themes available on the internet.
-To get started we simply need Oh My Zsh, which can be found here: https://github.com/ohmyzsh/ohmyzsh
+To get started we simply need Oh My Zsh[^footnote1].
-Then we can search for our desired theme here: https://github.com/ohmyzsh/ohmyzsh/wiki/themes
+Then we can search for our desired themes[^footnote2].

 Here is the second example, this is a theme called xiong-chiamiov-plus: